 WHEN IS IT POSSIBLE TO RECOVER JOINT SURGERY?

 If you feel pain and disability due to severe joint damage, your doctor may suggest total joint replacement (also called total joint arthroplasty).
-Joint replacement can help you preserve your independence.
+Joint replacement surgery in Delhi can help you preserve your independence.

-In general, doctors indicate a medication and therapy program before suggesting replacement of a joint.
+In general, doctors indicate a medication and therapy program before suggesting the replacement of a joint.

 In most people who have RA, it has not been proven if changes in diet can be the cause or can relieve the symptoms of RA.